Achievable logoAchievable logo

 Annuities

-Fixed annuities provide consistent payments upon annuitization that grow annually at a fixed rate.
-Similar to bonds, fixed annuities are subject to inflation risk.
-For example, let’s assume an annuity holder’s payments are increasing annually at 3%.
-If inflation levels reach 5%, the price of goods and services rises faster than the annuity payments.
-This results in a loss of purchasing power for the annuity holder.
+Fixed annuities provide consistent payments upon annuitization, and those payments grow annually at a fixed rate.
+Like bonds, fixed annuities are subject to inflation risk.
+For example, suppose an annuity holder’s payments increase by 3% per year.
+If inflation rises to 5%, the cost of goods and services increases faster than the annuity payments.
+The result is a loss of purchasing power.

-Most financial advisers do not recommend making any type of annuity as a person’s primary retirement plan.
-Other accounts like a 401(k), 403(b), or individual retirement account (IRA) tend to provide better tax benefits, more investment flexibility, and fewer fees.
+Most financial advisers do not recommend using any type of annuity as a person’s primary retirement plan.
+Accounts such as a 401(k), 403(b), or individual retirement account (IRA) often provide better tax benefits, more investment flexibility, and fewer fees.

 Life insurance

-Life insurance is most appropriate for those at risk of losing benefits due to another person’s death.
-For example, assume a working mother provides all the income for her family, which includes her husband and two children.
-If the mother dies without life insurance, how will the surviving family members provide for themselves?
+Life insurance is most appropriate for someone whose death would create a financial loss for others.
+For example, suppose a working mother provides all the income for her family, including her husband and two children.
+If she dies without life insurance, the surviving family members may not have the resources to support themselves.

-Term life insurance is most suitable for those seeking cheap life insurance over a specified period.
-A common suitable profile involves a young couple in a low tax bracket with a newborn child.
-The low tax bracket indicates the family makes a small amount of income, and therefore wouldn’t be able to afford large premiums.
-If something were to happen to either parent during the specific term, a death benefit would be received.
+Term life insurance is most suitable for someone seeking low-cost life insurance for a specific period.
+A common suitable profile is a young couple in a low tax bracket with a newborn child.
+The low tax bracket suggests the family has limited income and may not be able to afford large premiums.
+If either parent dies during the term, the policy pays a death benefit.

 Key points